apache/datasketches-website/docs/HLL/HLL.md

 This graph has 16 plot points per octave on the X-axis, and each plot point is the average of 4096 trials (LgT=12).
 The sketches were configured for K = 4096 (LgK=12).
 The Theta-Alpha sketch was chosen because its accuracy plot is simpler.

-The very low error of the HLL curve (red) below the transistion point at about 384 is the result of our new Coupon Estimator, which as an RSE of about 50 ppm.
+The error of the HLL curve (red) below the transistion point at about 384 is very small.
 The transition point is a function of the LgK parameter of the sketch.
 The low range error of the Theta sketches is always zero below their transition point.

 ### HLL Speed Comparisons